1969 Irish general election: Result

 The result marked a third successive victory for Fianna Fáil, led by Jack Lynch.
 Fianna Fáil and Fine Gael each lost votes, yet gained seats.
 Labour gained votes, yet lost seats.
-It was the last re-election of an Irish government for thirty-three years—until the Fianna Fáil-Progressive Democrats government was re-elected with an increased majority in the 2002 general election.
+It was the last election for thirty-three years at which a government was returned to office—until the Fianna Fáil–Progressive Democrats government was returned with an increased majority in the 2002 general election.